What is a policy hack?

 Participants will be exposed to the concept of regulatory sandboxes (see below for more about these) which are being rolled out in a number of countries that are actively grappling with the conflicts and regulatory misalignments that naturally arise when traditional industries, such as transportation, health care, education, banking and more are suddenly disrupted by innovative new players.

-What to expect from the SNS Policy Hack experience?
+What to expect from the Policy Hack experience?

-The SNS Policy Hack format aims to take innovative policies from the idea phase to proof-of-concept.
+The Startup Nations Policy Hack format aims to take innovative policies from the idea phase to proof-of-concept.
 It does so by a number of interventions prior to, during and after the Startup Nations Summit.
 All activities will be conducted in English.

 These activities will be carried out online via discussions and webinars (mandatory), as well as an in-person workshop (optional) if the participant is able to attend one offered by Startup Nations or its partners in various locations around the globe in the months leading up to the Summit.